aws-samples/aws-modernization-gitops-with-weaveworks/content/50_workshop_5_accelerating_sdlc/40_progressive_delivery/04_canary_rollback.md

 +++
-title = "Automated Canary Rollback" chapter = false weight = 403
+title = "Automated Canary Rollback" chapter = false weight = 404
 +++

 Now we will generate some failed requests to trigger an automated rollback.

-During the canary analysis you can generate HTTP 500 errors and high latency to test if Flagger pauses and rolls back the faulted version.
+During the canary analysis, you can generate HTTP 500 errors and high latency to verify that Flagger pauses and rolls back the faulty version.

 Trigger another canary release: